Division/Department of Nursing

 Registered Nurses can complete the BSN in the RN-BSN program.
 The BSN is considered the entry level for professional nursing and serves as a foundation for career development and for graduate education in nursing.

-The Bachelor of Science in Nursing Degree is approved by the Kansas State Board of Nursing.
+The Bachelor of Science in Nursing Degree is on conditional approval from the Kansas State Board of Nursing.

 Kansas Board of Nursing